54696d20/Aspire-With-Friends/README.md

 - **AppHost (Aspire) Way:**
   Great for .NET-centric development, debugging, and using Aspire’s orchestration features.
   Lets you control which infra services are running.
+AND...
+Keycloak at this time doesn't in within Aspire (07/2025)
 - **Docker Compose Way:**
   Great for full-stack integration testing, demos, or when you want to run everything in containers.
   Easiest for onboarding or “one command to run it all.”